-Requirements for the Global Studies major- Get form here.
+Requirements for the Global Studies major- Get your major declaration form here.

 A printable document summarizing these requirements may be found at the bottom of this page.

 I. Core Courses